 As for text messaging, it’s become more prevalent for self-storage businesses to text account statements and late notices to tenants.
 However, these messages are governed by federal law (Telephone Consumer Protection Act), which has multiple requirements.
 These include obtaining written consent from the tenant before sending any texts, notifying the tenant that he can opt out at any time, and a condition that consent to receive texts isn’t required as a condition of purchasing goods or services.
 If you wish to e-mail and text tenants, ensure your rental agreement contains the correct language to comply with applicable laws.

 In addition, your rental agreement should include language addressing the arbitration of claims brought by tenants, restrictions on what can be stored in the unit, the termination rights of the landlord and tenant, and a statement defining a tenant’s abandonment of property.
 Other provisions should address tenant military status, warranties, partial payments, the landlord’s right to obtain unit access, and the owner’s right to change the terms of the lease agreement upon proper notice to the tenant.

 No self-storage rental agreement is perfect, nor does it have to be.
 However, all good leases contain language that complies with applicable laws and addresses the unique issues that apply in this industry.
 If you haven’t done so in a while, take some time to read your agreement, and test it to see whether it needs updating.

-Ashley Oblinger is an attorney in the Atlanta law firm of Weissmann Zucker Euster Morochnik & Garber, P.C., where she specializes in business and self-storage law, advising operators nationwide on all legal matters, including lease preparation, lien enforcement, tenant issues, tenant-claims defense, and employment policies.
-To reach her, call 404.760.7434; e-mail firstname.lastname@example.org.
+Ashley Oblinger is an attorney in the Atlanta law firm of Weissmann Zucker Euster Morochnik & Garber, P.C., where he specializes in business and self-storage law, advising operators nationwide on all legal matters, including lease preparation, lien enforcement, tenant issues, tenant-claims defense, and employment policies.
+To reach him, call 404.760.7434; e-mail email@example.com.